Joplin, Montana

-Joplin is a unincorporated community and census-designated place (CDP) in Liberty County, Montana, United States.
+Joplin is an unincorporated community and census-designated place (CDP) in Liberty County, Montana, United States.
 The population was 157 at the 2010 census.

 History

-It was founded by Joseph E. Rehal, an American businessman of Syrian descent.
+Joplin was founded in 1910 by Lebanese immigrant Joseph E. Rehal, who was its first postmaster.
 It was a station house on the Great Northern Railway as early as 1902.

 Train derailment

 On September 25, 2021, at approximately 3:55 p.m., Amtrak passenger train 7/27, also known as the westbound Empire Builder, suffered a derailment 1 mi west of Joplin while en route from Chicago to Seattle.
 Three people were killed and 50 more were injured when the eight rear cars of the ten-car train derailed.